 - A 273 acre well field that would ultimately be comprised of up to approximately 200 wells;

 - A 10 acre process plant;

 - A 16 acre gypsum deposition area; and

 - Water pipelines, railroad spur and three access roads.

 In order to commence construction, the Company requires the reinstatement of the previously held air quality permit.
-In order to commence production, a water related permit must be obtained.
+In order to commence production, two additional water related permits must be obtained.

-The formal water related permit application is expected to be lodged in Q4 2018.
-This permit application cannot be lodged until initial pond designs and related hydrological studies have been completed.
+The formal water related permit applications are expected to be lodged in Q4 2018 or early Q1 2019.
 The Company has been advised by retained legal counsel that this process should take between six to eighteen months from lodging.

 Importantly, discussions are ongoing with relevant referral authorities with respect to both the air and water permits.

-The Company is currently seeking to be fully permitted by mid CY2019 and in a position to commence construction shortly thereafter, subject to financing.
+The Company is currently seeking to be fully permitted by the end of Q3 CY2019 and in a position to commence construction shortly thereafter, subject to financing.